 Product manufacturers understand the potential high cost of a product liability claim, which is why they regularly hire attorneys to build a strong defense and limit their liability.

 You should consider hiring an experienced product liability attorney to handle your case.
-The seasoned attorneys at Sibley Dolman in Fort Lauderdale, have experience litigating product liability claims, and often hire experts to testify on behalf of their clients.
+The seasoned attorneys at Dolman Law Group in Fort Lauderdale, have experience litigating product liability claims, and often hire experts to testify on behalf of their clients.

 Damages in Product Liability Cases